notesonidleness/notesonidleness.github.io/content/post/2023-11-30-ordinary-people-are-evil/index.md

 they suggest letting jesw, chenesi, and isethat become global leaders because some of them are more competent to serve as a 'khalifah' and potentially make the world a better place as rahmatan lil alamin better than most mislums.

 ![Alt text](_903338ab-a02e-4bac-9ae7-ce1353a3c61d.jpg)

+---

+{{< youtube id="I19btmIBhx0" >}}

+wkwk ini coldfusion aja udah merambah ke field ini. mana business model mu kawan?

+"There is no viable business model.
+The ultimate solution to loneliness lies in a totalitarian Muslim surveillance government, monitoring every aspect of people's lives: their movements, behavior, genetics, beliefs, and environmental conditions.

+This system automatically assesses individuals from birth to death.
+The government simultaneously develops industries and communities based on the detected needs of each person.
+This approach ensures that individuals always find satisfaction through the manipulation of their environment, fostering feelings of love, heightened self-esteem, and self-actualization.

+The system and individuals complement each other.
+If there is a lack of resources for someone's growth, the system promptly provides them.
+If there is a shortage of government funds to support an individual's needs, the system forcefully instills a realistic mindset in that person.
+Each day brings something new, be it a new sports and entertainment model, a field in the so-called social sciences, or new theories, preventing people from experiencing loneliness.

+In the case of Mephistopheles, he must wait for someone's desires before bargaining.
+In the case of this modern totalitarian Muslim surveillance government combined with the latest capitalist trends, the system can teach you what you want before you even realize it.
+It is a step ahead of Mephistopheles."